Edited by: Kellie Jez

 Finally, you get car rental and travel insurance including travel accidents, baggage delays, and trip cancellation.

-Mainly, the difference is that the Barclaycard Arrival Plus has a yearly fee and earns 2x points everywhere.
+Mainly, the difference is that the Arrival Plus card has a yearly fee and earns 2x points everywhere.

-The Barclaycard Arrival World Elite MasterCard (expired) has no annual fee and only earns 2x points on travel and dining purchases, with 1x everywhere else.
+The Barclays Arrival World Elite MasterCard (expired) has no annual fee and only earns 2x points on travel and dining purchases, with 1x everywhere else.

-You’ll also get World Elite benefits such as the concierge and Luxury Travel program with the Barclaycard.
+You’ll also get World Elite benefits such as the concierge and Luxury Travel program with the Barclays.

-Note that the Barclaycard Arrival World Elite MasterCard (expired) is no longer available for new applications.
+Note that the Barclays Arrival World Elite MasterCard (expired) is no longer available for new applications.

 Yes, the car rental insurance covers the value of the car when using the card to book the reservation.

-Each card has an annual fee, but the Barclaycard fee is $6 cheaper than the Chase Sapphire Preferred® Card.
+Both cards have an ongoing annual fee after the first year, but the Barclays fee is $6 cheaper than the Chase Sapphire Preferred® Card.

 You’ll see a bigger difference in how the rewards are earned.